faranalytics/socketnaut/examples/socketnaut_fastify/README.md

 void fastify.listen({ port: 0, host: '127.0.0.1' });
 // Specifying port 0 here will instruct the Server to listen on a random port.
-// Socketnaut will communicate the randomly selected port to the ServiceProxy.
+// The Socketnaut Agent will communicate the randomly selected port to the ServiceProxy.
 ```

 ## Requirements